New homes in Northamptonshire

 New housing developments in Northamptonshire

-Allison Homes is building three, four and five-bedroom homes at Oakley Rise
+Allison Homes is building 3, 4 and 5 bedroom homes at Oakley Rise.

-Larkfleet Homes is building two, three, four and five-bedroom homes at Gretton Valley
+Larkfleet Homes is building 2, 3, 4 and 5 bedroom homes at Gretton Valley.

 Back to Locations